-All students are assigned an academic advisor.
+All students are assigned a faculty academic advisor and a Professional Advisor of Studies.
 Students are encouraged to maintain close contact with their advisors who can assist them in meeting their changing developmental needs for advising.
-It must be remembered, however, that although the University provides assistance in making educational, career and personal decisions, the primary responsibility for correctly registering and completing degree requirements remains with the individual student.
+It must be remembered, however, that although the University provides assistance in making educational, career and personal decisions, the primary responsibility for correctly registering and completing degree requirements remains with the individual student and students are expected to familiarize themselves with published degree requirements and University policies.